Inclusive Classrooms

 • Help students see the connection between effort and success.

-• Teach students how to accurately estimate the time that it may take them to complete a task.
+• Teach students how to accurately estimate the time it may take them to complete a task.

-• Provide rubrics, models, samples, and demonstrations so that students know when they are on the right track.
+• Provide rubrics, models, samples, and demonstrations so students know when they are on the right track.

 • Have students set reasonable goals and work to achieve them.